Calm-Solutions-LTD/Calm-POS/plan.md

 ### 7.1.
 Data Encryption
 *   **In Transit:** All communication between the client (browser) and the server, and between the server and third-party services (payment gateways, KRA), will use HTTPS with strong TLS encryption.
 *   **At Rest:** Sensitive data in the PostgreSQL database (e.g., user credentials, business financial data) will be encrypted using industry-standard encryption mechanisms (e.g., AES-256).
 Particular attention to encrypting personally identifiable information (PII).
+*   **UUIDs:** All major models (User, Organization, Role, etc.) will include a UUID field (models.UUIDField) in addition to the default Django primary key, to ensure secure, non-predictable identifiers for API and external references.

 ### 7.2.
 User Authentication & Authorization
 *   Strong password policies enforced (complexity, length).